jkomoros/card-web/README.md

 visits the web app is signed in anonyously, so in practice this applies for everyone.

-The web app defines its own permissions that apply at this tier in src/permissions.js.BASE_USER_TYPE_ANONYMOUS_PERMISSIONS.
-Keys you provide here will supercede those.

 #### permissions.signed_in

 The override permissions for users who are signed in AND the sign in has a username and email attached.
 Note that this means these permissions layer on top of the overrides provided for permissions.anonymous.

-The web app defines its own permissions that apply at this tier in src/permissions.js.BASE_USER_TYPE_SIGNED_IN_PERMISSIONS.
-Keys you provide here will supercede those.

 #### permissions.signed_in_domain